 Non-executive directors and executives are granted Deferred Share Units ("DSUs") under the terms of the Company's DSU Plan.
 The fair value of DSUs at the time of conversion or award, as applicable, is determined with reference to the weighted average trading price of the Company's common shares over the five trading days immediately preceding the date of conversion or award, as applicable.
 The fair value of the DSUs, which are settled in cash, is recognized as a share-based compensation expense with a corresponding increase in liabilities, over the period from the grant date to settlement date.
-The fair value of the DSUs is marked to the quoted market price of the Company's common shares at each reporting date with a corresponding change recorded in the consolidated statement of (loss) income.
+The fair value of the DSUs is marked to the weighed average quoted market price of the Company's common shares over the five trading days immediately preceding each reporting date with a corresponding change recorded in the consolidated statement of loss.